 - It’s also entirely appropriate to confirm if someone else should be taking an action item from the conversation.
 This could sound like, “To confirm, Sam is on point for moving this forward and will be delivering a draft of the brief by EOW.
 Is that right?”

 While it’s important to get feedback from key stakeholders, it’s equally important to have the right person make a given decision.
-This handbook page is a great resource for making decisions at Sourcegraph.

 Here are tips for collecting feedback without making decisions by consensus:

 - Be clear about who you need feedback from.